kinDreno/acad-qry/README.md

 ###

-<h5 align="left">I am actually contemplating if this project must be only focused for my school, and will probably update this one in the future if I still have the motivation to keep going further to implement this project.</h5>
+<h5 align="left">I contemplating if this project must be only specifically focused for my school.
+will update this one in the future if I still have the motivation to keep going further to implement this project.</h5>

 ###